evergreen-innovations/dlc-documentation/docs/_theory/02_qualityControl.md

 1. Extract dominant temporal resolution in the time series data (measured data sources often aren't entirely evenly spaced)
 2. Use the dominant temporal resolution and `check_timestamp` to locate the gaps in the data
 3. Use dominant temporal resolution to calculate the percent of the data set that is missing
-4. Parse the results of `check_timestamp` to report the largest gaps found in the data set
+4. Report largest gaps found in the dataset from the results of `check_timestamp`

 Giving results: